aaron-lebo/updn/README.md

          $ git clone git://github.com/aaron-lebo/updn.git
          $ cd updn
-         updn$

 * Run Bundler to install/bundle gems needed by the project:

          updn$ bundle

+* Adjust config/initializers/bitcoin.rb to use the username/password provided in bitcoin.conf.

-* Create a MySQL (other DBs supported by ActiveRecord may work, only MySQL and MariaDB have been tested) database, username, and password and put them in a `config/database.yml` file:
+* Create an SQLite 3 (other DBs supported by ActiveRecord may work) database, username, and password and put them in a `config/database.yml` file:

           development:
-            adapter: mysql2
-            encoding: utf8mb4
-            reconnect: false
-            database: updn_dev
-            socket: /tmp/mysql.sock
-            username: *username*
-            password: *password*

-          test:
             adapter: sqlite3
             database: db/test.sqlite3
             pool: 5